RaythCo-Creations/raythco-creations.github.io/download-pages/mcbehavior/difficulty-plus.md

 ## Godlike Mode

+This is the difficulty of my SMP server that my patrons have access to.
+Join the discord and sign up on patreon to join (Silver level or higher)
 - Mobs do 200% more damage and have 200% more health.
 - Ender dragon has 1000 health and increased damage.
 - Wither has 2000 health and increased damage.